Aim High: Robots

 There were many viable tactics in Aim High.
 There were ball dumpers, floor shooters, ramp shooters and defensive robots.

 Ball dumpers

-The primary aim of a ball dumper was to collect balls that were either loaded into it via the human players or that it collected off of the floor.
-The ball dumper then moved to one of the lower goals and dumped all the balls into the lower goal for a significant amount of 1-point goals.
+The primary aim of a ball dumper was to collect balls that were either loaded into it via the human players or that it collected off the floor.
+The ball dumper then moved to one of the lower goals and dumped all the balls into the lower goal for a significant number of 1-point goals.
 Ball dumpers could be made to be very reliable in autonomous, as they do not depend on aiming and were difficult to block with an opposing ramming robot from across the field.
 Ball dumping teams had to deal with defensive robots attempting to block their transit to and from the human loading zone, as well as teams that may simply block the lower goals to prevent them from dumping.

 Floor shooters

 Floor shooters were the more common of the two shooter varieties.
 A majority fired mainly from a few feet in front of the ramp.
 Some (referred to as ranged shooters, perimeter shooters or distant shooters) could fire from half the court distance or more.
 Floor shooters, especially those that fired from near the ramp, had to contend with great amount of defense to block their shots and dislocate them from shooting positions.
 A wide variety of shooting mechanisms could be found on floor shooters including two horizontally mounted spinning discs, two vertically mounted (for the allowance of backspin), and singular mount spinning discs with a curved output track.
 Many used the CMUCam to some extent while shooting and a few even had automated turrets that automatically locked onto the target.